Trained Service Animals

-We ask that you download the applicable one for your country of destination and complete this before sending it back to us along with all required documentation for your service dog at least 48 hours prior to your flight.
+Please reach out to email@example.com and we will provide you with the applicable one for your country of destination.
+You should then complete this before sending it back to us along with all required documentation for your service dog at least 48 hours prior to your flight.

 However, it remains your responsibility to ensure you have the correct documentation for where you are travelling to and you carry original/copies of such documents as required for inspection on arrival by the relevant authorities.
 Any fines, costs or any other expenses incurred as a result of insufficient documentation will be your responsibility.